-Builders Code

-Our Code for an Acceptable Worksite
+The Builders Code for an Acceptable Worksite

-At , we are fully committed to creating an Acceptable Worksite where all employees have the same opportunity to do their best work and be recognized as our most valuable assets.
-In alignment with Builders Code, we define an Acceptable Worksite as being safe, productive, and free from discrimination, bullying, harassment, and hazing.
+At , we are fully committed to creating an acceptable worksite where all employees have the same opportunity to do their best work and be recognized as our most valuable assets.
+In alignment with Builders Code, we define an acceptable worksite as being safe, productive, and free from bullying, harassment, hazing, and discrimination.

-We expect all employees to comply with and contribute to Builders Code Acceptable Worksite Culture.
+We expect all employees to comply with the Builders Code for an Acceptable Worksite policy and contribute to a positive workplace culture.

-This means that every employee has both a right and an obligation to be safe and productive at work.
-We know that the hazards to safety are not only physical, and safety protection is not limited to Personal Protective Equipment.
-Unwelcome, offensive, excluding, discriminatory and/or harassing language and behaviour also create stress and distraction that puts health, safety and productivity at risk.
+This means that every employee has a right and an obligation to be safe and productive at work.
+We know that the hazards to safety are not only physical, and safety protection is not limited to personal protective equipment (PPE) and other physical safety measures.
+Unwelcome, offensive, excluding, discriminatory and/ or harassing language and behaviour also create stress and distraction that put health, safety and productivity at risk.

-We are committed to having an Acceptable Worksite strengthened through a diverse and inclusive workforce where all workers feel safe, valued and motivated to meet the highest standards in effective teamwork and quality customer service.
+We are committed to having an acceptable workplace strengthened through a diverse and inclusive workforce where all workers feel safe, valued and motivated to meet the highest standards in effective teamwork and quality customer service.
+"It's not only the right thing to do, it's good for business.
+By removing the aggressive, "bro-vibe" stigma in our industry, every one of us including our customers benefits."